GuillevicMyriam/inventory_uncertainty/README.md

 ### Output data
+Output data are saved in a specific folder, under "output_data/output_subxxxx/"

+#### Computed uncertainty values
 Output data to be further used and copied/pasted in reports are written automatically in Excel.

+#### Plots
+All plots automatically produced with the matplotlib package are saved as PNG figures.

+#### Automated quality control
-Output data to be used for quality control are written as text files.
+Output data to be used for quality control are written in a text file.